bfontaine/quinoa/README.md

     # run
     $ ./foo

-On macOS you need to pass `-ldflags '-lc -lSystem'` when compiling.

 The parsing step is not implemented so it always generates the same object code for now.